LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 ## Machine learning: the problem setting

 In general, a learning problem considers a set of n [samples](https://en.wikipedia.org/wiki/Sample_(statistics)) of data and then tries to predict properties of unknown data.
-If each sample is more than a single number and, for instance, a multi-dimensional entry (aka [multivariate](https://en.wikipedia.org/wiki/Multivariate_random_variable) data), it is said to have several attributes or **features**.
+If each sample is more than a single number and, for instance, a multi-dimensional entry (aka [multivariate](https://en.wikipedia.org/wiki/Multivariate_random_variable) data), it is said to have several attributes or [features](https://scikit-learn.org/1.7/glossary.html#term-features).

 Learning problems fall into a few categories:

-- [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning), in which the data comes with additional attributes that we want to predict ([Click here](https://scikit-learn.org/1.7/supervised_learning.html#supervised-learning) to go to the scikit-learn supervised learning page).This problem can be either:
+- [Supervised learning](https://en.wikipedia.org/wiki/Supervised_learning), in which the data comes with additional attributes that we want to predict ([Click here](https://scikit-learn.org/1.7/supervised_learning.html#supervised-learning) to go to the scikit-learn supervised learning page).This problem can be either:
-  - [classification](https://en.wikipedia.org/wiki/Classification_in_machine_learning): samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data.
+  - [Classification](https://en.wikipedia.org/wiki/Classification_in_machine_learning): samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data.
 An example of a classification problem would be handwritten digit recognition, in which the aim is to assign each input vector to one of a finite number of discrete categories.
 Another way to think of classification is as a discrete (as opposed to continuous) form of supervised learning where one has a limited number of categories and for each of the n samples provided, one is to try to label them with the correct category or class.
-  - [regression](https://en.wikipedia.org/wiki/Regression_analysis): if the desired output consists of one or more continuous variables, then the task is called *regression*.
+  - [Regression](https://en.wikipedia.org/wiki/Regression_analysis): if the desired output consists of one or more continuous variables, then the task is called *regression*.
 An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.
-- [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning), in which the training data consists of a set of input vectors x without any corresponding target values.
+- [Unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning), in which the training data consists of a set of input vectors x without any corresponding target values.
 The goal in such problems may be to discover groups of similar examples within the data, where it is called [clustering](https://en.wikipedia.org/wiki/Cluster_analysis), or to determine the distribution of data within the input space, known as [density estimation](https://en.wikipedia.org/wiki/Density_estimation), or to project the data from a high-dimensional space down to two or three dimensions for the purpose of *visualization* ([Click here](https://scikit-learn.org/1.7/unsupervised_learning.html#unsupervised-learning) to go to the Scikit-Learn unsupervised learning page).

 ### Training set and testing set

 Machine learning is about learning some properties of a data set and then testing those properties against another data set.
 A common practice in machine learning is to evaluate an algorithm by splitting a data set into two.
-We call one of those sets the **training set**, on which we learn some properties; we call the other set the **testing set**, on which we test the learned properties.
+We call one of those sets the *training set*, on which we learn some properties; we call the other set the *testing set*, on which we test the learned properties.

-## Loading an example dataset
+### Loading an example dataset

 `scikit-learn` comes with a few standard datasets, for instance the [iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) and [digits](https://archive.ics.uci.edu/dataset/683/mnist+database+of+handwritten+digits) datasets for classification and the [diabetes dataset](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html) for regression.

 In the following, we start a Python interpreter from our shell and then load the `iris` and `digits` datasets.
-Our notational convention is that `$` denotes the shell prompt while `>>>` denotes the Python interpreter prompt:

 ```python
 from sklearn import datasets